magento/devdocs/guides/m2devgde/v1.0.0.0/svcs-framework/build-svc.md

 <p><a href="https://github.com/magento/devdocs/blob/master/guides/m2devgde/v1.0.0.0/svcs-framework/build-svc.md" target="_blank"><em>Help us improve this page</em></a>&nbsp;<img src="{{ site.baseurl }}common/images/newWindow.gif"/></p>

 A _service_ is basically a contract between code that uses the service and an integration that implements the service.
 The service itself is PHP code&mdash;typically one or more interfaces, classes, and methods.
-To review the properties of a service, see <a href="{{ site.baseurl }}guides/m2devgde/v1.0.0.0/svcs-framework/svcs-props.html">Understanding the Properties and Responsibilities of a Service</a>.
+To review the properties of a service, see <a href="{{ site.baseurl }}guides/m2devgde/v1.0.0.0/svcs-framework/svcs-props.html">Interacting With and Overriding Services</a>.

 The code that uses a service should depend on the interface rather than on the service implementation to enable the use of a different implementation if needed.